ericwu17/tslyriccompletion/README.md

-# Taylor Swift Lyric Completion In Rust
+# Taylor Swift Lyric Completion

 This is a fun project for fellow Taylor Swift fans who like to complete lyrics.
 The project was originally a